MichaelThoresen/WebApsIndividuell/README.md

-# Solo Assignment for ITPE3200 - Webapplications
+# Solo Assignment for ITPE3200 - Webapplications Autumn 2019

-A simple solution fo
+A simple solution for a FaQ section for a Vy ticket application created earlier in the course.